chris-siedell/AsyncPropLoader/README.md

 # AsyncPropLoader
 A loader for the Parallax Propeller P8X32A microcontroller.

-This project is in active development and I expect API breaking changes May-August 2017.
+This project is in active development and I expect API breaking changes ~~May-August 2017~~ whenever (not abandoned yet).

 I intend to improve the error reporting mechanism to provide more informative, actionable error messages.